Touutae-lab/Springboot-restfullapi-for-rock-paper-scrissor/README.md

 # Developer Message

 Note: This program may not be a right tool for an online game.
 However, we would like to explore how possible it could be to make such one-time request and response pairs.
-However, if you wish to create your own online game, please try more suitable tool like [Socket.io](https://socket.io/) or [GraphQL](https://graphql.org/).
+However, if you wish to create your own online game, please try more suitable tool like [Socket.io](https://socket.io/)

 # Project